 Need to share your screen?
 Just flip it to a video call.
 You’ll notice that there’s a Video button on your calling interface—just tap the icon to switch your voice-only conference call to a video conference call.

 Method 3: Send out the invites to your attendees!

 Most (if not all) Android phones have a built-in conference calling feature that you can set up from your call screen.
 You call up the first person and then merge calls one by one using the other conference attendees’ phone numbers.

 Here’s a step-by-step tutorial to show you how you can go about doing this.

 Before you begin, you’ll want to make sure you have all the attendees of the conference call added to your contact list.

 Step 1: Call up the first person you want to include in your conference.

-Step 2: Once the call connects, tap the “Add Call” button at the bottom left of the screen.
+Step 2: Once the call connects, tap the “Add call” button.

 The screen will open up to your contacts list.
-Any member of the two-way call can do this:
+Any member of the two-way call can use the “Add call” button to do this:

 Step 3: Find the next person you wish to add to your call and select their contact number.